Preston Strike of 1842

 The Preston Strike and Lune Street Riot, which took place in Preston, in Lancashire, England over 12 and 13 August 1842, were part of the 1842 General Strike or ‘Plug Plot Riots’.
 These strikes and disturbances were prompted by depression in 1841–1842 which resulted in wage cuts of over 25%.

+Background

-They were influenced by the Chartist movement and the government's rejection of the petition for ‘People's Charter of 1838’, signed by over 1 million people who demanded a more democratic political system.
+These strikes and disturbances were prompted by depression in 1841–1842 which resulted in wage cuts of over 25%.
+They were influenced by the Chartist movement and the government's rejection of the petition for People's Charter of 1838.
+The charter had set out the movement's six main aims.

-Disputes spread throughout the North West of England from late July 1842.
-Workers in Manchester and Stockport struck on 10 August, Bolton on 11 August and in Preston a mass meeting was called for Friday 12th.
-The demands made at most of the strike meetings were for a return to 1840 wages and an acceptance of the Charter.
-One of the Chartist leaders was Preston handloom weaver Richard Marsden.

 The Preston Strike

 The strike began on Friday 12 August 1842, after a large meeting of around 3,000 cotton workers at Chadwick's Orchard – now the site of Preston's Covered Market.
 They pledged to "strike work until they had a fair days wages for that work, guaranteeing its continuance with the Charter."
 The Chartist newspaper The Northern Star reported that "Before night every cotton mill was turned out without resistance—all done chiefly by boys and girls".

 The next day news spread that some mills had resumed work.
-The remaining strikers met in Chadwick's Orchard on Saturday morning, as early as 6am and went to Messrs.
-Sledden's machine shop on North Road and compelled workers there to turn out, "after several windows were broken and a few slight wounds inflicted on both sides."
-They then started moving through Preston from factory to factory.
+The remaining strikers met in Chadwick's Orchard on Saturday morning, as early as 6am and then started moving through Preston from factory to factory.
+"Some windows were broken and several policemen hurt".

-The Mayor Samuel Horrocks, officials and the police were called upon to deal with the unrest and protect property.
-They enlisted the help of soldiers stationed in the town from the 72nd Highlanders to help stop the riot.

 Samuel Horrocks, Junior, Mayor of Preston, 1842

 Samuel Horrocks was a member of the Horrocks family which had risen to prominence in Preston in the 1790s through the cotton trade.
 His uncle John and father Samuel Horrocks founded Horrockses which, by 1842, was Preston's largest cotton manufacturer.
 The family had become very wealthy and both John and Samuel Horrocks had served as Members of Parliament until their deaths in 1804 and 1842 respectively.

-Accompanying the Mayor were two local magistrates and mill owners George Jacson and John Bairstow.
-The officials also included the Town Clerk of Preston Corporation, Richard Palmer.
-Leading the police forces were Captain Woodford of the County rural police and Superintendent Bannister of the Preston Borough force.